 » Looking for even more foodie things to do in London?
 Check out our comprehensive list.

 All About Boxpark London

 Boxpark opened in 2011 in Shoreditch as a popup mall constructed completely out of refitted shipping containers.
-The ground floor popup businesses open to the sidewalk and are narrow little shops belonging to independent clothing stores, hairdressers, and homeware shops.
+The ground floor popup businesses open to the sidewalk and are narrow little shops belonging to independent clothing stores, hairdressers, and novelty shops.
 The second floor is devoted entirely to food and drink.

 In the open area in the center is a bar where people often hang out playing beer pong and chatting with friends.
 That’s usually where I stand around trying to decide what to eat.

-Keeping in mind that this is a popup venue, where vendors come and go regularly, here are a few of my current favorites.
+Keeping in mind that this is a popup venue, where vendors come and go regularly, but here are a few of my current favorites.
 Check the website to see which vendors are currently operating, to avoid disappointment.

 Voodoo Ray’s Pizza